josuegrullon/church-chaba/README.md

 ## Contributing

 Thank you for considering contribution to the chaba online church app!
-For an overview of reused packages take a look at the docker-compose.yml.
-For now, as the app is still in alpha state, developer resources will pe put into development first, before writing thorough documentation.
-For now the code is its own documentation.
+In brief chaba integrates a couple of free tools to make an app to aid churches in their digital struggle after corona lockdowns.
+For an overview of reused modules take a look at the docker-compose.yml.

 ## Security Vulnerabilities